Fermat-ORG/fermat-framework/README.md

 * To build the best possible system able to manage the finances of people.

-* To achieve “parity” with the state-of-the-art and to push towards new frontiers in computer science.
+* To achieve “parity” with the state-of-the-art technology and push towards new frontiers in computer science.

 <br>
 ### Fermat Principles